Installing Arista EOS agents

-Puppet Enterprise supports Arista EOS as a platform for running Puppet agents on their network switches.
+Puppet and Puppet Enterprise support Arista EOS as a platform for running Puppet agents on their network switches.
 This guide provides instructions for installing the Puppet agent on an Arista EOS network switch.
-These instructions assume you’ve already installed Puppet Enterprise and have installed an EOS instance following the Arista documentation.
+These instructions assume you’ve already installed Puppet or Puppet Enterprise, and you have installed an EOS instance following the Arista documentation.

 Note: FQDN refers to the fully qualified domain name of a node or instance.